open-mmlab/mmdetection/docs/en/tutorials/config.md

-            type='BN',  # Type of norm layer, usually it is BN or GN requires_grad=True),  # Whether to train the gamma and beta in BN norm_eval=True,  # Whether to freeze the statistics in BN style='pytorch'， # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 conv, 'caffe' means stride 2 layers are in 1x1 convs. init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50')),  # The ImageNet pretrained backbone to be loaded neck=dict(
+            type='BN',  # Type of norm layer, usually it is BN or GN requires_grad=True),  # Whether to train the gamma and beta in BN norm_eval=True,  # Whether to freeze the statistics in BN style='pytorch', # The style of backbone, 'pytorch' means that stride 2 layers are in 3x3 conv, 'caffe' means stride 2 layers are in 1x1 convs. init_cfg=dict(type='Pretrained', checkpoint='torchvision://resnet50')),  # The ImageNet pretrained backbone to be loaded neck=dict(
         type='FPN',  # The neck of detector is FPN.
 We also support 'NASFPN', 'PAFPN', etc. Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/models/necks/fpn.py#L10 for more details. in_channels=[256, 512, 1024, 2048],  # The input channels, this is consistent with the output channels of backbone